haverstack/axios-fetch-adapter/README.md

 ## Acknowledgements
 The code in this repo draws heavily from the following projects:
 - [vespaiach/axios-fetch-adapter](https://github.com/vespaiach/axios-fetch-adapter): Most of the initial code in this repo was copied from here.
 Licensed MIT.
-- [axios/axios](https://github.com/axios/axios): Rather than import `axios` for this repo, the necessary types and utility functions were copied directly.
+- [axios/axios](https://github.com/axios/axios): The `buildFullPath` function from `axios` has been copied here and modified to be more flexible.
 Licensed MIT.

 ## License
 [MIT](LICENSE)